Antonine University

-The Université Antonine (UA) is a private university in Lebanon, administered by the Antonin Maronite Order.
+Antonine University (UA) is a Lebanese Catholic university committed to offer quality education, to promote inter-disciplinary and contextualized research, and to enhance the sustainable wellbeing of its local and global communities.

 History

-Founded in 1996, Université Antonine (Antonine University) is a private higher education institution located in the small city of Baabda, Mount Lebanon.
+Founded in 1996, Antonine University (Université Antonine) is a private higher education institution located in the city of Baabda, Mount Lebanon.

 This institution has three campuses in the following locations: